laasker/mod-objscale/README.md

 the objscale Module requires:

 - AzerothCore v4.0.0+
-- 2 new Hooks (OnCreatureSaveToDB and OnGameObjectSaveToDB) - Will be Provided with a Pullrequest in main AC repo
+- 2 new Hooks (OnCreatureSaveToDB and OnGameObjectSaveToDB) - Will be Provided with a Pullrequest in main AC repo.
+Relevant git branch can be found here: https://github.com/Tralenor/azerothcore-wotlk/tree/On-Creature/GameObject-SaveToDB-Hook

 ## Installation